port-labs/port-docs/docs/integrations/terraform.md

 ## What does our Terraform Provider give you?

 - Automatic management of entities based on resources in terraform files.
-- The option to define resources inyml files and reflect them in Port using the provider
+- The option to define resources in yml files and reflect them in Port using the provider

 ## Installation